American Women Physicians in World War I

 This exhibition celebrates the contributions of these unsung heroes — women, who despite capabilities equal to their male colleagues, were not permitted the same military rank and privilege.
 Unable to surmount these barriers, they still made lasting contributions to the war effort.
 Many went as volunteer physicians, focusing on the care of women and children in war-torn areas of Europe.
 Featured profiles include Dr. Kate Karpeles, the first woman contract surgeon, Dr. Rosalie Slaughter Morton, founding chair of AMWA’s War Service Committee, and Dr. Esther Pohl Lovejoy, founding president of the Medical Women’s International Association.
 A collection of articles, book chapters, and historic photographs provide additional insight into this important era.

 Launched in commemoration of the First World War Centenary, AMWA’s Women Physicians in World War I exhibition highlights the trailblazing work of American women physicians during the war effort.
 We invite researchers, physicians, students, and supporters to join us in this ongoing endeavor.
-Donate here to support this ongoing exhibition and the production of a short documentary that will premiere on September 16, 2017 at the National World War I Museum and Memorial during AMWA’s Interim Meeting in Kansas City.
+Donate here to support this ongoing exhibition and the production of a short documentary that will premiere on November 6, 2017 at the French Embassy in Washington, DC.

 This exhibition is dedicated to the indomitable spirit and service of the women physicians who served in World War I.